Summary

 Engage

-Students reflect on their knowledge of algebraic properties through a card matching activity.
+Students explore algebraic properties through a card matching activity.

 Explore

-Students investigate how to isolate the variable x using the weighted scale method.
+Students practice isolating the variable x using a weighted scale.

 Explain